 Stakeholders are on notice that it is easy to inadvertently breach local law in many overseas jurisdictions, and the consequences of doing so can be extremely severe.
-The rule of law may be tenuous, or non-existent, in certain locations.
+The rule of law may be tenuous in certain locations.
 Stakeholders must therefore proceed with extreme caution and ensure compliance with local laws and regulations.